Sinclair Executive: Screen

-The screen on the Executive was a monolithic seven-segment gallium arsenide light emitting diode display, bought from a Canadian firm.
-The small screen reduced the power consumption and material costs, but it was revised several times in pursuit of lower power consumption, creating issues with reliability.
+The screen was a monolithic seven-segment gallium arsenide light emitting diode display bought from a Canadian firm.
+The small screen reduced the power consumption and material costs, but it was revised several times in pursuit of lower power consumption, creating reliability problems.

-Executive Memory
+Successors

 The Executive Memory was launched in November 1973, with the same dimensions as the original, but with the ability to memorise subtotals from any number of chain calculations.
 There were at least three versions, including the black and white Type 1, and the Type 2 with a gold keyboard.
 The Executive Memory sold at the lower price of £24.95.